Praqma/web-alliance/_pages/charter.md

 ![Roadmap](../images/roadmap.png){: .pic .center }

 In December 2016 we changed the name to _The Continuous Delivery Alliance_ for two reasons: First, We found that the members were primarily interested in networking and collaborating on Continuous Delivery related issues, and Open Source appeared to be less of less importance.
-Second we change the membership structure from being a paid subscription to being free, but _by invitation only_
+Second we changed the membership structure from being a paid subscription to being free, but _by invitation only_

 ## Purpose and objectives